top of page

 Summary:

-Freeney's peak season came in 2004 when he recorded 16.0 sacks, showcasing his ability to consistently dominate opponents and make game-changing plays.
-This remarkable campaign further solidified his status as one of the league's most feared defensive players and a true force to be reckoned with.
+Freeney's peak season came in 2004 when he recorded 16.0 sacks, showcasing his ability to consistently disrupt offenses and pressure quarterbacks.
+His performance that year earned him First-team All-Pro honors and solidified his reputation as one of the league's premier pass rushers.
+His exceptional pass-rushing skills and ability to disrupt passing games made him a constant threat to opposing offenses.

 Best Defensive Ends in NFL History, National Football League Defensive End Gino Marchetti of the Baltimore Colts